It's nearing Valentines Day, and while love is in the air, what could be better than watching the new Netflix show The Future Diary!

 This diary, written just a few decades after the first manuscripts of The Tale of Genji were compiled, opens with the young girl yearning to travel to Kyoto so that she might be able to read a copy:

 I was brought up in a part of the country so remote that it lies beyond the end of the Great East Road.
 What an uncouth creature I must have been in those days!
+Yet even shut away in the provinces I somehow came to hear that the world contained things known as Tales, and from that moment my greatest desire was to read them for myself.

-To idle away the time, my sister, my stepmother, and others in the household would tell me stories from the Tales, including episodes about Genji, the Shining Prince;
+To idle away the time, my sister, my stepmother, and others in the household would tell me stories from the Tales, including episodes about Genji, the Shining Prince; but, since they had to depend on their memories, they could not possibly tell me all I wanted to know

 and their stories only made me more curious than ever.

 In my impatience I got a statue of the Healing Buddha built in my own size.
+When no one was watching, I would perform my ablutions and, stealing into the altar room, would prostrate myself and pray fervently,

 'Oh, please arrange things so that we may soon go to the Capital, where there are so many Tales,